What you need to know about Africanized Bees

 Compared to typical honey bees, Africanized honey bees …

-- Defend their colonies more aggressively, with an all-out response of a very large number of bees if an intruder ventures within a wide range of their home or their swarm
+- Defend their colonies more aggressively, with an all-out response of a huge number of bees if an intruder ventures within a wide range of their home or their swarm.

 - Swarm more frequently as colonies move and split to form new colonies

-- Completely leave an old hive area in response to less food or stress
+- Altogether leave an old hive area in response to less food or stress

-- Can’t survive harsh winters or extremely dry summers
+- Can’t survive harsh winters or arid summers

 - Have many guard bees in each colony to protect the queen bee